onap/policy-apex-pdp/docs/APEX-OnapPf-Guide.rst

                WORKDIR /home/apexuser

-APEXOnapPf Configuration Files Explained
+APEXOnapPf Configuration File Explained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

          .. container:: paragraph

-            The ApexOnapPf is initialized using two files:
+            The ApexOnapPf is initialized using a configuration file:

          .. container:: ulist

             -  OnapPfConfig.json

-            -  topic.properties

 Format of the configuration file (OnapPfConfig.json) explained
 --------------------------------------------------------------

          .. container:: paragraph

             The configuration file is a JSON file containing the initial values for configuring the rest server for healthcheck and the pdp itself.
+            The topic infrastructure and the topics to be used for sending or receiving messages is specified in this configuration file.
             A sample can be found below:

          .. container:: listingblock